cbarkinozer/Java/SpringBootcamp/Spring.md

         return ResponseEntity.ok(addAddressDto);
     }
 ```

-**How a modern Spring Boot Application work?**
+**How a modern Spring Boot application work?**

+**Entity Layer**
+Entities are the classes in which we specify the tables in the database and the columns in them.
 We have Entity/model pojo classes.
 They map our database tables, the fields in them show the columns of the tables.
 In addition, there are fields that show the relations of these tables with each other.
 ```java
 @Entity //Indicate this is an entity (Spring)
 @Table(name = "ADDRESS") //Table's name (Hibernate)